-Studebaker of Bedford Ave
+Studebaker of Bedford Avenue

 I was driving down Bedford Ave around the Crown Heights area in Brooklyn when I passed this great neo-Gothic building at Sterling Place…and noticed something that made me stop and get out to take pictures.